 There are three different types of the region shading mode: Flat, Shaded and Shiny.
 First select a region, which you want to change, and then click the Shade mode icon in the toolbox to switch between them.

 ● Flat : program just puts the texture over the region without taking any of its original shade.

-● Shaded : program takes shades from original image.
+● Shaded : program takes shades from the original image.
 The region color will be a sum of background image shades and the specified color or fabric texture.
-In the white are (brightness level 255), texture remains the same, at other areas it becomes darker, depends on brightness of the original image.
-You can adapt the level of brightness in the model with brightness tool.
+In the white area (brightness level 255), texture remains the same, in other areas it becomes darker, depending on the brightness of the original image.
+You can adapt the level of brightness in the model with the brightness tool.

 The region shading works for textures and colors.
 If you are draping based on a photo, you will prefer to have it shaded, while flat might be more appropriate for quick fashion sketches.The region in shaded mode has an extra gray square on the bottom right angle of the main window.
-You can see it on the picture below.
-Use two control points to adjust lightness and darkness of your shades.
+You can see it in the picture below.
+Use two control points to adjust the lightness and darkness of the shades.
 The upper right point controls the light shades, while the bottom left controls dark shades.
-Try moving the control points with mouse – effects will be immediate.
+Try moving the control points with the mouse – effects will be immediate.

 As you copy the texture from one region to another with a right mouse button click, you also copy the zoom level and a lightness of that region.
 You should also set the region type to hole for buttons and labels.

 If you want to get a more realistic view of the final image without the region borders, select View > Drape.

 We have all the nice shades, but the image still looks somewhat flat.
 Why?
 It looks unnatural, because the newly applied textures do not follow the shape of the original model.